 As soon as you can, go somewhere you know is safe.

-If you have the confidence, tell the police why you think you were attacked.
+To ensure that it is recorded as a hate crime, tell the police why you think you were attacked.

 If you have had your keys taken, ensure you change the locks.